Funder: European Commission – Horizon Europe (Cluster 1: Health)

 Aims / Objectives:

 This call aims to fund research addressing high-burden, under-researched medical conditions (not including rare diseases, rare cancers, and under-researched medical conditions already addressed by projects funded under the HORIZON-HLTH-2024-DISEASE-03-14-two-stage).
 The goal is to improve understanding, diagnosis, treatment, and prevention of these conditions through multidisciplinary, patient-inclusive, and translational approaches.
-Targeted activities include:
+The expected outcomes include:

 Relevance to the pain community: